 Union College invites applications for a two-year faculty position in Computer Science at the rank of Visiting Assistant Professor, beginning September 2023.
 The area of expertise is open.
 We are interested in candidates who can teach core CS classes and also courses in their areas of expertise, especially at the interface of CS and other fields, such as computational biology or digital humanities.

-Our department offers a B.S. in computer science, supports an ABET accredited B.S. in computer engineering with the Electrical, Computer, and Biomedical Engineering Department, a Digital Media program with the Visual Arts department, and the computational track of the Neuroscience major.
-We also participate in several computational minors including digital media, music technology, digital studies, and data analytics.
-Current faculty research areas include robotics, HCI, NLP, databases, computational complexity, and software design.
+Our Department offers a B.S. in computer science, supports an ABET accredited B.S. in computer engineering with the Electrical, Computer, and Biomedical Engineering Department, and a digital art program with the Visual Arts department.
+We participate in data analytics, music technology, financial mathematics and digital media minors and the computational track of the neuroscience major.
+We offer introductory courses that engage students with a variety of interests.
+Current faculty research areas include robotics, HCI, NLP, databases, game theory, computational complexity, and software design.

-Union College is a highly selective liberal arts and engineering college located in Schenectady, NY, a culturally rich and economically diverse city in New York State's Capital Region, three hours from NYC and Boston.
-It emphasizes close collaborations between faculty and students and has a campus-wide initiative promoting interdisciplinary activities.
-Further information on the department is available at cs.union.edu.
-Union offers an exceptional benefits package that includes medical, dental, vision insurance, life and disability coverage, and generous retirement and tuition benefit packages.
-For more information, please visit our website: https://www.union.edu/human-resources/benefits.
+Union College is a highly selective liberal arts and engineering college in New York State's Capital Region, three hours from NYC and Boston.
+It emphasizes close collaborations between faculty and students and has a campus-wide initiative promoting interdisciplinary computing activities.
+Further information about Union College, and our department, can be found at: www.union.edu and cs.union.edu.